WordPress/gutenberg/CONTRIBUTING.md

 Please see the [Documentation section](/docs/contributors/document.md) of the Contributor Handbook.

-Documentation is automatically synced from master to the [Gutenberg Documentation Website](https://wordpress.org/gutenberg/handbook/) every 15 minutes.
+Documentation is automatically synced from `master` to the [Gutenberg Handbook](https://wordpress.org/gutenberg/handbook/) every 15 minutes.

 ### `@wordpress/component`